 - Bell's palsy.
-This condition occurs when the facial nerve (also known as the seventh cranial nerve) is affected.
+This condition occurs when the facial nerve (seventh cranial nerve) is affected.

 - Microvascular cranial nerve palsy.
 This condition affects the nerves in the eye.
-It is most common in people who are diabetic and in those who have high blood pressure.
+It is most common in people who have diabetes and in those who have high blood pressure.

 - Third nerve palsy.
-This condition affects the third cranial nerve, which helps to manage a muscle that controls eye movement.
+This condition affects the third cranial nerve.
+This nerve helps to manage a muscle that controls eye movement.

 - Fourth nerve palsy.
-Also called superior oblique palsy, this affects the superior oblique muscle, which also helps control eye movement.
+This is also called superior oblique palsy.
+It affects the superior oblique muscle, which also helps control eye movement.
 That muscle is controlled by the fourth cranial nerve.

 - Sixth nerve palsy.
-Also called cranial nerve VI palsy, this affects the sixth cranial nerve, which also helps control eye movement.
+This is also called cranial nerve VI palsy.
+It affects the sixth cranial nerve, which also helps control eye movement.

 If several different cranial nerves are affected, it is called multiple cranial neuropathies (MCN).

 Cranial neuropathy can develop for many different reasons.
 For example:

 - Bell's palsy is often caused by a virus that causes swelling.
 This puts pressure on the facial nerve.

 - Microvascular cranial nerve palsy can develop in people who have high blood pressure.